 Do not fall into the trap of saying the exact same thing to every caller.
-Of course we use a script to help us with the opening of any phone call (and I would strongly encourage you to as well!), but from their we train our operators to be sincere.
+Of course, we use a script to help us with the opening of any phone call (and I would strongly encourage you to as well!), but from there we train our operators to be sincere.
 We listen to callers to make sure that we understand what it is that they are calling about, and we will talk to them accordingly.
 Callers can tell if you have tuned them out and you are only trying to get the information from them as quickly as possible.
 Listen, ask clarifying questions, and use the proper emotions.

 Remember, the caller cannot see you so you have to speak more clearly when you are on the phone.
-In a face to face conversation, when someone is having trouble understanding, he or she will look at a speakers lips to help them to understand what is being said.
+In a face-to-face conversation, when someone is having trouble understanding, he or she will look at a speaker’s lips to help them to understand what is being said.
 You do not have that luxury on a phone call.
 You must speak clearly so that your customer can understand every word that you say.